Futsch1/image-sieve/README.md

 Depending on the mode, you need to indicate a target directory that is used for the result of the sieving process.
 Once you are done, click the start button and the sieve process will start.

-## Known issues and TODOs
-- Navigation with previous/next through similar items can be improved
-- Folder structure of destination should be customizable (by month, by day, by year)
-- Help tab can be added
-- Icons should look the same on all platforms

 ## Misc
 If you want to help, clone and pull-request.
 The tool uses the [sixtyfps](https://github.com/sixtyfpsui/sixtyfps) GUI framework, a few of the great [bootstrap icons](https://icons.getbootstrap.com/) and the [Ubuntu font](https://design.ubuntu.com/font/).